limitations of hypnosis discussed

 3 Things Hypnosis Cannot Do

-Hypnosis cannot erase memories, control others' actions, or completely eliminate physical pain.
-While it can alter perceptions and reduce suffering by redirecting focus, it doesn't grant the ability to erase memories or force people to act against their will.
+3 things hypnosis cannot do , well hypnosis cannot erase memories, control others’ actions, or completely eliminate physical pain.
+While it can alter perceptions and reduce suffering by redirecting focus, it doesn’t grant the ability to erase memories or force people to act against their will.
 Hypnosis focuses on enhancing suggestibility and encouraging new perspectives, not on commanding actions.
 Additionally, while it can help manage pain through relaxation and attention redirection, it cannot provide absolute relief.
 These limitations show that hypnosis has boundaries in its effects on memory, actions, and pain perception.

 Limit Physical Pain